swimlane/swimlane-python/docs/examples/resources.rst

 Search Records
 ^^^^^^^^^^^^^^

-Searching is done using the :obj:`app.records` adapter, and leverages temporary :class:`~swimlane.core.resources.report.Report` instances to facilitate search underneath.
+Searching is done using the :obj:`app.records` adapter, and uses temporary :class:`~swimlane.core.resources.report.Report` instances to handle paginated search results and record retrieval on-demand.

 Search is done by providing multiple tuples that are applied as filters and AND'ed together on the underlying report.

 .. note::

-    Reports are normally iterated and paginated over in batches, using the :obj:`records` adapter loads all records into a list immediately
+    Reports are normally iterated and paginated over in batches.
+Using the :obj:`app.records.search` method loads all report results into a list before returning, which can be a heavy operation.

+    A default limit is placed on reports to prevent this from happening accidentally, use the :obj:`limit` parameter to override the default limit on a search.

 .. code-block:: python

     records = app.records.search(
         ('Field Name', 'equals', 'value'),
-        ('Other Field', 'doesNotEqual', 'value')
+        ('Other Field', 'doesNotEqual', 'value'),
+        limit=20
     )